-It’s no secret I fell in love with Spain when I lived here as an au pair in the fall of 2014.
+It’s no secret I fell in love with Spain when I lived there as an au pair in the fall of 2014.
 I was heartbroken when I wasn’t able to obtain a visa to extend my stay.
-Before I even left, I knew I had to find a way to get back here.
+Before I even left, I knew I had to find a way to get back.

 My friend Ellie, who I met during my au pair days, turned me on to the North American Language and Culture Assistants program.
 The program is run by the Spanish Ministry of Education, and within Spain, it is referred to as Auxiliares de Conversación.

-The program was established to combat Spain’s poor English proficiency, which is one of the lowest in western Europe.
-Every year the Ministry brings in thousands of native English speakers (primarily from the U.S. but from other countries as well) and places them in schools around Spain to serve as language assistants.
+The Spanish Ministry of Education established the North American Language and Culture Assistants program to combat Spain’s poor English proficiency, which is one of the lowest in western Europe.
+Every year the Spain’s government brings in thousands of native English speakers (primarily from the U.S. but from other English speaking countries as well) and places them in schools around the country as language or English teaching assistants in Spain.

 Being a language assistant isn’t the same as being a full-fledged teacher.
-I work alongside native Spanish teachers in English-language classrooms.
+Language assistants work alongside native Spanish teachers in English-language classrooms.